actamu/hyde/games.md

 ---

 <p class="message">
   This tab incorporates a variety of online games selected on their ability to address some people's types of humor.
-Play   along to figure out if they appeal to yours.
+Play along to figure out if they appeal to yours!
 </p>

 ## There Is No Game